File Clerk Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 For File Clerks, level of experience appears to be a somewhat less important part of the salary calculation — more experience does not correlate to noticeably higher pay.
 Salaries for the relatively untried average out to around $25K, but survey participants with five to 10 years of experience earn a significantly higher median of $29K.
 The average pay reported by folks with 10 to 20 years of experience is around $30K.
 File Clerks with more than 20 years of experience report incomes that are no higher than those with 10 to 20 years on the job.

 Pay Difference by Location

-For those looking to make money, File Clerks in Seattle enjoy an exceptional pay rate, 31 percent above the national average.
-File Clerks will also find cushy salaries in Los Angeles (+20 percent), Houston (+14 percent), New York (+10 percent), and Orlando (+9 percent).
-Trailing the national average by 20 percent, Indianapolis is the market with the smallest paychecks.
-Below-median salaries also turn up in Pittsburgh and St. Louis (13 percent lower and 8 percent lower, respectively).
+For File Clerks, busy Washington offers a higher-than-average pay rate, 32 percent above the national average.
+File Clerks will also find cushy salaries in Seattle (+30 percent), Los Angeles (+18 percent), New York (+16 percent), and Houston (+13 percent).
+Location is a huge contributor to overall pay, with File Clerks in Indianapolis earning a whopping 20 percent below the national average.
+Below-median salaries also turn up in Pittsburgh and St. Louis (14 percent lower and 9 percent lower, respectively).

 based on 77 votes.